Which place is cheaper, Kuala Lumpur or Bali?

 You'll find plenty of family-friendly things to do in Kuala Lumpur.
 This family-friendly city includes a surprising number of opportunities to experience wildlife.
 There's an aquarium, petting zoos, and places to see the wild monkeys.
 There are also large playgrounds including one by the Petronas Towers.
 Kids will also enjoy exploring the Botanical Gardens, Butterfly Park, and the Forest Eco Park.

-For those traveling as a couple, Bali has plenty to offer.
+Bali is fantastic couple's destination with fun and romantic activities.
 This beautiful island offers stunning beaches, adventure sports, and world class snorkeling.
 There are beautiful resorts with spas as well as couples yoga classes impressive natural areas.

-Kuala Lumpur makes for a fun place to visit for a couple.
+Couples visit Kuala Lumpur frequently as it offers plenty of romantic activities.
 This city has diverse restaurants and a number of luxury hotels at affordable prices.
 For couples who enjoy romance on a budget, this is a good city.

-Plenty of budget travelers and backpackers visit Kuala Lumpur.
+Kuala Lumpur is a great island to visit for backpackers.
 This is a popular stop for backpackers on the Southeast Asia circuit.
 It's modern and comfortable but also affordable and diverse.
 The city has a number of affordable hostels, but it also has a more laid back and authentic vibe than you'll find in many other Southeast Asian cities.
 The city also isn't as touristy as some other cities, so the people are down to Earth and helpful without being jaded by all of the vacationers.

 Kuala Lumpur has a world-class public transit network to take passengers everywhere in the city.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.